fabiospampinato/vscode-open-in-github/README.md

-  "openInGitHub.remote.branch": "master", // Name of the remote branch "openInGitHub.useLocalBranch": true, // Use the local branch instead of the fixed remote branch "openInGitHub.useLocalRange": true, // Highlight the local selection range, if there's one "openInGitHub.useLocalLine": true // Highlight the local line if there's no selection range }
+  "openInGitHub.remote.branch": "master", // Name of the remote branch "openInGitHub.useLocalBranch": true, // Use the local branch instead of the fixed remote branch "openInGitHub.useLocalRange": true, // Highlight the local selection range, if there's one "openInGitHub.useLocalLine": false // Highlight the local line if there's no selection range }
 ```